 Tell your doctor if you are taking any other medicines or dietary supplements, including any that you buy without a prescription from your pharmacy, supermarket or health food shop.

-Some medicines and SEVREDOL tablets may interfere with each other.
+Some medicines, alcohol and SEVREDOL tablets may interfere with each other.
 These include:

 - medicines to treat depression, psychiatric or mental disorders